 Thigh & groin injuries in Rugby

 A hamstring strain is a tear of one of the hamstring muscles at the back of your thigh.
-In Rugby it is usually occurs when sprinting.
+In Rugby, it usually occurs when sprinting.

-- Pulled hamstrings are graded 1, 2 or 3 depending on how bad they are.
-A grade 1 injury may only be a slight twinge whilst a grade 3 can result in the player being unable to walk.
+- A grade 1 injury may only be a slight twinge whilst a grade 3 can result in the player being unable to walk

-- Swelling may occur in more severe injuries and bruising may develops soon after.
+- Swelling may occur in more severe injuries and bruising may develop soon after

 Read more on hamstring strains.